Linux jobs command

 + Stopped (user) top

-Here, the job number 1 has been suspended by the user, and the process in this case is the top utility.
+Here, the job number 1 was suspended by the user, and the process was the top utility.

 When supplied the -l option, jobs displays process IDs in addition to job number, similar to the following output: